9/11 - Why Natural Collapse Was Mathematically Impossible

 Furthermore they stated that structural analysis was superfluous.
 Why?
-The essence is in the analysis of the structure.
-Thus, this report of Bažant is a fraud.
+The essence is in the analysis of the structure and the reason of collapse.

 The report finishes with the conclusion that the buckling process will start approximately when a falling upper part falls 1 story.

 - Tower 1: The critical falling distance is 4.2 meters,

 - Tower 2: The critical falling distance is 2.9 meters.

 If that would be true, the towers would collapse already under a light wind load.

 After 15 pages full of nonsense they tell you "Several of the parameters of the present mathematical model have a large range of uncertainty".
 How large?
 And how does this uncertainty works out on the critical falling distance?
 Silence...

 There is a relative simple way to calculate what happened during the collapse.
 The static buckling strength of the weakened floors at the moment of collapse, regarding the amount of heat and damage, show accurately the static buckling strength of the 'healthy' building below.

 How?
 Just a fraction before the collapse there is a state of perfect static balance.

 Just before Tower 1 collapses this moment can be considered as a balance situation.
 This concept is crucial to understand.
 The weight of the 12-floor block is in static equilibrium with the counterforce of the construction that is about to collapse or buckle.